Measles Cases Are Spiking Globally

 The number of measles cases reported worldwide has rapidly increased by 79% in just the first two months of 2022.
 When compared to the same time period in 2021 (UNICEF, 2022).

 Just across our border, a measles’ outbreak in Zimbabwe has killed more than 704 children and infected 6,500 others (Marima, & Nolen, 2022).
-These numbers are based on the last report published on over a month ago on the 6th of September.
+These numbers are based on the last report published on the 6th of September.
 There may be many more affected families since then.

 What’s Causing This Measles Spike?